rapid7/insightconnect-plugins/elastalert/help.md

 # Description

 [ElastAlert](https://github.com/Yelp/elastalert) allows for easy & flexible alerting with ElasticSearch.
-This plugin listens for alerts from an ElastAlert webhook and triggers on them.
+Users of the ElastAlert plugin can monitor alerts using an ElastAlert webhook in real-time for automation use.

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Monitor alerts

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* Username and password

 # Documentation